mainmatter/ember-simple-auth/guides/auth-torii-with-github.md

 have evidence that we're not truly authorized, let's fix it.

 We need to have a token exchange service, a service that takes an authorization code and returns an access token.
 You can implement this in any language and stack you want for writing APIs.
-For the demo app in development, let's implement this service as an Ember `http-mock`.
+This guide explains how to implement the service as an Ember `http-mock` or using [Gatekeeper](prose/gatekeeper).

+#### Using an `http-mock`

 Because it's a `POST` request, we need to add the `body-parser` package to parse the request body.

 ```